AElfProject/AElf/docs/contract/restrictions/project.md

 # Contract Project Requirements

 ## Project Properties
-It is required to add `IsContract` property in your contract project, so that the contract's DLL will be post processed by AElf's contract patcher to perform necessary injections that are required by code checks during deployment.
+- It is required to add `IsContract` property in your contract project, so that the contract's DLL will be post processed by AElf's contract patcher to perform necessary injections that are required by code checks during deployment.
+Otherwise, deployment will fail.

 ```diff
 <PropertyGroup>
   <TargetFramework>netstandard2.0</TargetFramework>